 In 2016, 20.1 million people in America suffered from a substance abuse disorder, with 80 percent of those people facing alcohol addiction as well.
 Fewer than 11 percent of those who needed treatment actually received it.
 Understanding when enough is enough and taking action against substance and alcohol addictions can be one of the most difficult yet monumental moments of one’s life.

 Even once you decide that you’re ready to take action against your addiction, finding the proper treatment can be a daunting, intimidating, and confusing process.
-That’s why we’ve created this guide—to help you gather all the information you need and get you on the right road to recovery.
+That’s why we’ve created this guide about inpatient drug rehab—to help you gather all the information you need and get you on the right road to recovery.

 Everyone always says that the first step to receiving help is admitting that you have a problem.
 If you are suffering from addiction and reading this, it’s likely that you’ve already reached that stage.
 So what comes next?